WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

-* Helping students to get more into project.
+* Helping students to get more into the project.
-* Community manager stuff! - keeping my beady eye on all!
+* Community manager stuff! - keeping my beady eyes on all! 👀
 * Starting to write up the DSG writing course.
+* AI UK.

 #### Where do you need help from Kirstie?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Database progress needs checking - I think there still might be an issue with a missing column.

 #### Any other topics

 This space is yours to add to as needed.

 ### Date: 10th March 2021